discordrb/discordrb/README.md

 ## Dependencies

 * Ruby 2.1+
-* An installed build system for native extensions (on Windows, try the [DevKit](http://rubyinstaller.org/downloads/); installation instructions [here](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit#quick-start) - you only need to do the quick start)
+* An installed build system for native extensions (on Windows for Ruby < 2.4, try the [DevKit](http://rubyinstaller.org/downloads/); installation instructions [here](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit#quick-start) - you only need to do the quick start)

+> **Note:** RubyInstaller for Ruby versions 2.4+ will install the DevKit as the last step of the installation.

 ### Voice dependencies